Satisfactory Academic Progress for Financial Aid

 When a course is repeated, the last grade points and credit hours earned replace the previous grade points and credit hours in computing the grade point average.
 Please refer to the university catalog for the method in which repeated courses in the School of Law are calculated.

 Courses that transfer students took at previous institutions prior to attending Regent are counted as both attempted and successfully completed credits for financial aid purposes.
 The grades from the courses are not considered in the GPA calculation per the university’s academic policy.

 Periods of Non-Enrollment

-Periods of non-enrollment in a particular degree program have no effect on a student's SAP upon reentering for these purposes, except that the maximum five- to seven-year time limit still applies (as described in "Minimum Requirements" above).
-Any exceptions to the time limit due to periods of non-enrollment must be appealed to the dean of the school through the school's financial aid representative.
+Periods of non-enrollment in a particular degree program have no effect on a student’s SAP upon reentering for these purposes, except that the maximum five- to seven-year time limit still applies (as described in “Minimum Requirements” above).
+Any exceptions to the time limit due to periods of non-enrollment must be appealed to the Financial Aid office.
 See Appeal Procedures above.

 Joint Degrees and Multiple Degree Programs

 A joint degree student or student enrolling in multiple degree programs at different academic transcript levels (e.g., law and business, or a Master of Divinity degree program and a Master of Counseling degree program, etc.) will be evaluated for SAP based upon each transcript level.
 Failure to meet the standards on either academic transcript level will classify the student as not making satisfactory academic progress for financial aid purposes.